 The labor market scenario we present here is the most radical and remains under debate.
 However, we believe that unions must be prepared for it.
 Scholars do not necessarily agree about the extent of the future transformation of work, but a broad consensus exists that the change will be transformative (Frey & Osborne, 2013).
-Thus, unions should consider designing new strategies to deal with this future.

-What is different now?
-The risks of automation with artificial intelligence
+Artificial Intelligence is unlike previous technological breakthroughs.
+It introduces autonomy and autonomous capabilities in both hardware and software that were not possible before.

+The prolonged discussion about technological progress and its social implications

-Any discussion about the implications of automation and artificial intelligence (AI) for production and service processes must begin with a broader discussion about technological innovations, economic progress, and their social implications.
+Any discussion about the implications of automation and artificial intelligence (AI) for production and service processes must begin with a broader discussion about the impact of technological innovations on economic progress, and why the implications of the current breakthroughs are revolutionary.

-In 1930, the notable economist John Maynard Keynes wrote about the economic and social condition a century ahead of his time, and the road to get there.
-Keynes started with the contention that the rapid economic changes since the eighteenth century—and the social changes they had engendered as well as the social problems they had inflicted—had led to pessimistic views about the future.
-These views were upheld by two groups: revolutionaries who saw no alternative but violent change to improve society, and reactionaries who wished to halt progress by avoiding any active measures to improve the economy.
-Unlike these voices, Keynes offered an opposite view.
-In the midst of the great economic depression, he envisioned an optimistic yet realistic future.
+The debate about the future implications of technological innovation on the labor market is old and recurring.
+Early in 1930, the notable economist John Maynard Keynes wrote about the economic and social conditions a century ahead of his time, and the road to get there.
+Keynes claimed that since the eighteenth century was accompanied by pessimistic visions of the future.
+The fear of grave consequences of economic development had led to two radical movements.
+The reactionaries wished to halt progress by avoiding any active measures to improve the economy; the revolutionaries, saw no alternative but violent action to transform society.
+Unlike these voices, Keynes envisioned an optimistic yet realistic future.
 He saw the economic and social problems of his times not as pathologies but as “growing pains of over-rapid changes” (Keynes, 1932 [1930], p.
 358).
-Keynes stated that the combination of capital accumulation and major technical improvements would enable industry to produce more than what the growing population could consume.
-He predicted that advanced technology would make part of the human workforce redundant.
-Keynes further assumed that the new society, being free of material shortage, would introduce a new system of resource allocation and a new moral system.
-Financial wealth would cease to be a goal in itself; people would work fewer hours and would work for the sake of their mental well-being, not for their material security.
+Keynes stated that capital accumulation and technical leaps would enable a level of production high above the growing population could consume.
+He also predicted that advanced technology would make part of the human workforce redundant.
+However, that would not be a problem.
+New system of resource allocation and a new moral standard would emerge, financial wealth would cease to be a goal in itself; people would work fewer hours and it would be for the sake of their well-being, and not for their material security.

-The next wave of public debate on this topic arose in the 1960s.
-Again, growing automation led to optimistic views of new possibilities that freed workers from routine jobs, but anxiety also grew regarding worker health, technological unemployment, and other issues.
+The debate on technological leaps and the future of society resumed in the 1960s.
+Once again, growing automation led to optimistic views of new possibilities that freed workers from their routine jobs, but concerns were also raised regarding workers' health, structural unemployment, and other issues.
 One possible solution was automation funds, which were to be jointly administered by unions and employers to support workers during this transition (Kennedy & Plaut, 1962).
-David Ben Gurion, the founding father of the modern state of Israel, wrote the following in December 1969 (translated from the Hebrew): “… advanced technologies … will enable only one worker that is using cutting-edge technological tools to perform the work that now requires ten workers or more.
+David Ben Gurion, the founding father of the modern State of Israel, wrote the following in December 1969 (translated from the Hebrew): “… advanced technologies … will enable only one worker that is using cutting-edge technological tools to perform the work that now requires ten workers or more.
 And in my opinion, it demands a complete revolution in all occupations, and it depends on the government” (Ben Gurion Archives, 1969).

-Following the literature and data that we introduce, we claim that the dramatic technological advancement of the present times will necessarily lead to an all-encompassing change.
-In addition, we discuss the dualist stance, whereby progress entails strain.
-As a society, we should learn to discern between strains necessary for growth and those that are symptoms of broader acute problems.
-Both cases require intervention.
-Strains necessary for growth should be dealt with by measures that ease the transition and mitigate the accompanying pains.
-Acute problems need long-term treatment and deeper supportive measures.
-Below, we elaborate on these two types of measures.
+Following the literature and data that we covered, we claim that the dramatic technological advancement of the present times will necessarily lead to an extensive change.
+This change will be accompanied by two kinds of strains – temporary ones which characterize the transition phase from the current economy into a completely digital economy, and structural ones which refer to the endemic, permanent, social problems that the digital economy will probably bring.
+Each type requires different interventions.